 File Schedule B if you're a semiweekly schedule depositor.
 You're a semiweekly schedule depositor if you reported more than \$50,000 of employment taxes in the lookback period or accumulated a tax liability of \$100,000 or more on any given day in the current or prior calendar year.
 If you became a semiweekly schedule depositor during the quarter, you must complete Schedule B for the entire quarter.
 See section 11 of Pub.
-15 or section 8 of Pub.
-80 for more information.
-The \$100,000 tax liability threshold requiring a next-day deposit is determined before you consider any reduction of your liability for nonrefundable credits.
-For more information, including an example, see frequently asked question 17 at IRS.gov/ ETD.
+15. The \$100,000 tax liability threshold requiring a next-day deposit is determined before you consider any reduction of your liability for nonrefundable credits.